 - (a) Generally.
 In order to provide fair, equal, and adequate exposure to the public, and to prevent businesses from visually dominating neighboring properties, permanent identification signs for all commercial uses, and for other uses not regulated by § 30-152, must be in accordance with this section and with the remainder of this chapter. - (1) Size.
 Identification signage is limited to 16 square feet per establishment, or 32 square feet for buildings containing only a single establishment.
 Motion picture theaters are permitted one identification sign of 64 square feet. - a.
 Multiple-occupancy complexes, as defined in this chapter, are permitted additional signage up to 32 square feet to identify the complex and/or its occupants. - b.
 Sign area and height are measured in accordance with §§ 30-90-91. - (2) Type of signs.
-Identification signs may use any combination of the following types of signs: - Wall signs, including nameplates and window signs, see subsection (b). - b.
+Identification signs may use any combination of the following types of signs: - i.
+Wall signs, including nameplates and window signs, see subsection (b). - b.
 Projecting signs, including awning signs, see subsection (c). - c.
-Monument signs, see subsection (d). - d.
-Sandwich signs, see subsection (e). - (3) Lighting.
-Preferred methods for lighting identification signs are individual letters and symbols that are internally lit or a steady external light.
-External lighting must use fully shielded fixtures.
+Monument signs, see subsection (d). - (3) Lighting.
+Preferred methods for lighting identification signs are individual letters and symbols that are internally lit or signs that are lit by a steady external light.
+External lighting must use fully shielded fixtures and must comply with § 30-94(d).
 If visible from the beach, external lighting must also comply with § 14-76(5). - a.
-Buildings that are required to meet the commercial design standards in § 34-991-1010 cannot install internally lit box signs (see Figure
+Buildings that are required to meet the commercial design standards in § 34-991-1010 cannot install internally lit box signs (see Figure 30-1).